Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-1.md

 In this pilot episode we'll be setting up a repository with TypeScript, NextJS 13 (with the experimental /app directory), Tailwindcss, and finally deploying it to Vercel.

-TL;DR - here's the repo 👉 [SaaS Starter Pack](https://github.com/Seth-McKilla/saas-starter-pack)
+TL;DR - here's the snapshot of the repo with the below steps completed 👉 [SaaS Starter Pack](https://github.com/Seth-McKilla/saas-starter-pack/tree/Part-1)

 ## Table of contents